akram09/eurecom-devops-lab/Lab.md

     - Make sure that pre-commit are running.
 Try to change in `app.py` to make the formatting showing error on pre-commit.

-    - Take a screenshot of both a success push and an errored one.
+**Question 7: Take a screenshot of both a success push and an errored one.**

 **Question 8: What happens when you commit code that doesn’t follow formatting/linting rules?**